phbillet/LLMs-basic_linear_algebra/problem_1.md

 ![alt text](pictures/pb1_tot_bard_3_1.png)
 ![alt text](pictures/pb1_tot_bard_3_2.png)

+**Notes:**
+- Bard transforms the text into equations, but gets lost in the calculations
+- Bard produces crazy reasonning
+- the tree-of-thought technique hasn't helped Bard at all.

 ### GPT 3.5
 #### First try
 ![alt text](pictures/pb1_tot_GPT_1.png)
 #### Second try
 ![alt text](pictures/pb1_tot_GPT_2.png)

+**Notes:**
+- GPT 3.5 transforms the text into equations, it finds the solution but gets lost during verification
+- the tree-of-thought technique has helped GPT 3.5 a little.

 ## Cramer's rule prompting with verification of the solution
 The prompt is: